Push 2: Recording from vinyl

 Connecting a turntable with a phono output (eg. - Technics 1200/1210)

 Classic, fully analog turntables with a phono output need to be connected to a phono preamp in order to boost the volume to a sufficient level for listening and recording.
 This could be a DJ mixer, a mixing desk with a phono preamp or a dedicated standalone phono preamp.
 Connect the outputs of the turntable to your phono preamp, then connect the Master Out, Record Out or Line out on the preamp to a pair of inputs on an audio interface.
-Also ensure to connect the ground wire of the turntable to an earthing screw, otherwise you will get a hum.
+Also be sure to connect the ground wire of the turntable to an earthing screw, otherwise you will get a hum.

 Connecting a turntable with a line output (eg. - Stanton ST.150 M2)